Alen Ožbolt

-Alen Ožbolt (born 24 June 1996) is a Slovenian professional footballer who plays as a forward for Hapoel Tel Aviv.
+Alen Ožbolt (born 24 June 1996) is a Slovenian professional footballer who plays as a forward for Super League Greece club Levadiakos.
 He has been capped for Slovenia at all youth levels from under-16 to under-21.

 Club career

 Ožbolt began his career at Domžale and spent loan spell at Borussia Dortmund II, before joining Austrian club TSV Hartberg on a permanent basis in early 2018.
 However, he left Hartberg at the end of the 2017–18 season and joined Bulgarian club Lokomotiv Plovdiv as a free agent.

 Lokomotiv Plovdiv

 Ožbolt signed with Lokomotiv on 16 September 2018 on a three-year deal.
 Six days later, he made his debut in a 3–1 away league victory over Septemvri Sofia, replacing Bircent Karagaren in the 81st minute.
-On 15 May 2019, Ožbolt scored the winning goal in the 2019 Bulgarian Cup Final against Botev Plovdiv, which gave Lokomotiv their first Bulgarian Cup.
+On 15 May 2019, Ožbolt scored the winning goal in the 2019 Bulgarian Cup final against Botev Plovdiv, which gave Lokomotiv their first Bulgarian Cup.
 He ended his debut season for Lokomotiv with 8 goals in 29 appearances in all competitions.